Stop proposed TPG mini mobile tower in Dundas Street, Coogee - Community Sensitive Area

 This could be your street, next.
 This could be your house with the installation metres from your child’s bedroom or backyard.
 Help send a clear message to TPG and other Telcos that residents will not be bullied into having the quiet enjoyment of their homes destroyed and live in fear of the potential harmful effects of EMR.

-If we cannot stop installations in residential streets, like Dundas Street and force Telcos to work harder at finding less sensitive sites, this could affect your home next.
+If we cannot stop installations in residential streets, like Dundas Street and force Telcos to work harder at finding less sensitive sites or co-locating with pre-existing infrastructure, this could affect your home next.

 Don't sit still, mobilise (pun intended) yourself and be vocal in your support for Dundas Street.
 As a collective we can send a clear message to the Telcos, local Council and Politicians, forcing a change to the current woeful legislation and processes.